simbos00/Faulty-Steel-Plates-Classification/README.txt

 ## How to Run
 1. Clone this repository.
+2. Download the dataset from Kaggle
-2. Open the 'script.R' file in RStudio or any R environment.
+3. Open the 'script.R' file in RStudio or any R environment.
-3. Install the required packages.
+4. Install the required packages.
-4. At line 19 insert the directory of the dataset
+5. At line 19 insert the directory of the dataset
-5. Run the script.
+6. Run the script.

 ## Results
 The model achieved an accuracy of almost 70% in classifying minor and major faults using the second Logistic Regression Model.